envsa/shared-config/readme.md

 <!-- description -->

-**A collection of shared configurations for various linters and formatting tools.
+**A collection of shared configurations, linters and formatting tools for TypeScript projects.
 All managed as a single dependency, and invoked via a single command.**

 <!-- /description -->